Exlll/ConfigLib/README.md

     .build();
 ```

-To get access to this object, you have to import `configlib-paper` instead of `configlib-core` as
+To get access to this object, you have to import `configlib-paper` instead of `configlib-yaml` as
 described in the [Import](#import) section.

 ### Comments